kevL/yata/ReadMe.txt

         (a) the horizontal bar is disabled or (b) Ctrl is not pressed
-      - scrolls left/right if the horizontal scrollbar is visible and either of (a) the vertical bar is disabled or (b) Ctrl is pressed
+      - scrolls left/right if the horizontal scrollbar is visible and either of (a) the vertical bar is disabled or (b) Ctrl is pressed Shift+wheel - scrolls the table by its visible height/width if applicable; the Ctrl-key is also respected

 click on the colheads or rowheads
 LMB            - selects the col or row